Lemii/lisk-base64/README.md

 - **Encode** user input to Base64 data and broadcast it to the Lisk network
 -  Retrieve and **decode**  Base64 data stored on the Lisk network

+A `.lsk64` file is created upon encoding an input.
+You can use this to decode the object back to its original form, using data from the Lisk blockchain.

+Example `.lsk64` files are supplied in the examples folder.

 This is a proof of concept.
 Credits to [Korben3](https://github.com/Korben3) for working on the idea and brainstorming together.

 If you like this software, please consider a donation =] `6725360537423611335L`